 6. Scandola Nature Reserve

 The Scandola Nature Reserve.
-South-west of Calvi, on the Cape Girolata peninsula.
-Beautiful coast of Corsica in September.
+South-west of Calvi, on the Cape Girolata peninsula, Corsica.

 The Scandola Nature Reserve.
-South-west of Calvi, on the Cape Girolata peninsula.
-Beautiful coast of Corsica in September.
+South-west of Calvi, on the Cape Girolata peninsula, Corsica.

 Scandola Nature Reserve is a UNESCO World Heritage Site known for its unique geology and diverse marine life.
 It’s a great place for boat tours, snorkeling, and wildlife watching.